stat545ubc-2023/assignment-b4-andrasszeitz/README.md

 Exercise 1

-Offers a procedure to remove the most common stop words from the book and a chart of the 20 most frequently used words in the novel.
+Offers a procedure to remove the most common stop words from the book and a chart of the 20 most frequently used words.

 Exercise 2